 Create Virtual Hosts for Apache HTTP

-Create and Set Permission for Apache HTTP Directories
+Create and Set Permissions for Apache Directories

-sudo chown -R $USER:$USER /var/www/example_domain
+sudo chown -R $USER:$USER /var/www/example

 ls -l /var/www/

-sudo chmod -R 755 /var/www/example_domain
+sudo chmod -R 755 /var/www/example

 <html>